|

 <<Do be sure the test kits are good/fresh>>

-current to make sure there is no other problems here.
-I do not want to
+electrical current to make sure there is no other problems here.
+I do

-put any more fish at risk here and really cannot figure out another
+not want to put any more fish at risk here and really cannot figure out

-you don’t need that much/should reduce the amount of carbon utilized.
+I still think you don't need that much/should reduce the amount of

 Thanks for the insight!